+A Risk Breakdown Structure Template was developed to help project managers better navigate and overcome the challenges of risk management.
 All projects come with their fair share of risks and issues.
 Keeping track, monitoring, mitigating and resolving these ongoing risks is a critical part of ensuring project success.
-But constantly keeping an eye on a myriad of risks in an increasingly complex and fast-paced market is no easy task.
-That is exactly why tools like the Risk Breakdown Structure were developed to help project managers better navigate and overcome the challenges of risk management.
+But constantly keeping an eye on the myriad of risks involved in large and complex portfolios is no easy task.
+That is why tools like the Risk Breakdown Structure template are essential.

-Let’s dive deeper into Risk Breakdown Structure, the different benefits it brings organisations and how you can start tapping into this tool today.
+Let’s dive deeper into Risk Breakdown Structure and look at the benefits it brings organisations and how you can start tapping into this valuable project management resource today.

 Risk breakdown structure (RBS) is a project management tool that organizes potential risk sources into a hierarchical framework.
-RBS typically organizes risks in terms of a risk scoring system that helps identify high-level risks and enables teams to prioritise addressing the right risks.
-It gives project managers greater clarity and visibility over both planned and unforeseen risks that may have a detrimental impact to project success.
+RBS typically organizes risks in terms of a risk scoring system that helps identify high-level risks and enables teams to prioritise the most urgent risks to be addressed.
+It gives project managers greater clarity and visibility over both planned and unforeseen risks that may have a detrimental impact on project success.

-- Work breakdown structure: A framework that divides the project into smaller workable chunks.
+- Work breakdown structure: A framework that divides projects into smaller workable chunks.

 - Organization breakdown structure: A framework that outlines the organisation’s structure and clarifies the relationships between different positions.

-Here are some of the key benefits of a risk breakdown structure.
+Here are some of the key benefits of using a risk breakdown structure template:

 While there are no definite rules on how you should use a risk breakdown structure.
-Here are six general steps to help you get started on using a risk breakdown structure.
+Here are six general steps that feature in a risk breakdown structure template.

-Identifying the different risks is the first step to properly evaluating and then mitigating them.
-This requires project teams and managers to dive deep into both planned and unplanned risks by asking certain questions such as:
+Identifying the different risks is the first step to properly evaluating and mitigating them.
+This requires project teams and managers to deep dive into both planned and unplanned risks by asking certain questions such as: